taufiqtab/Laravel-TDD-Learn/README.md

 - assertViewIs()      = check if rendered view is some view from given value
 - assertStatus()      = check if response status is equal to given value

+### FYI
+The first thing you need to keep in mind when starting a project using TDD is that you have to write the test code before the actual functionality that you need to implement.

+This is easier said than done, right?
+How do you test something when it doesn’t even exist yet?
+This is where “coding by wishful thinking” comes in.
+The idea is to write test code as if the actual code you are testing already exists.
+Therefore, you’re basically just interacting with it as if it’s already there.
+Afterward, you run the test.
+Of course, it will fail, so you need to use the error message to guide you on what needs to be done next.
+Just write the simplest implementation to solve the specific error returned by the test and then run the test again.
+Repeat this step over until the test passes.

+It’s going to feel a bit weird when you’re just starting out, but you’ll get used to it after writing a few dozen tests and going through the whole cycle.

 ## notes
 ### Gamma Testing
 Setelah lolos Alpha & Beta Testing, keamanan dan fungsi, perbaikan hanya bug Critical, selebihnya di perbaiki setelah aplikasi Release